MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-search-providers.md

 ## Post-configuration agent experience

 After you have configured the search providers, an agent who uses the search functionality can view links in their search results for each search provider included in their current org.
-Org search results display the first three articles.
+Search results display the first three articles for each search provider.
 Agents can select **Show more** to view additional results.

    > [!div class=mx-imgBorder]
    > ![Agent view of search providers](media/search-provider-agent.png "Agent view of available search providers")